-The Company has a Risk Management framework in place to identify, assess, monitor and mitigate various risks to the business.
-This framework seeks to minimize adverse impact on the business objectives and enhance the Company's competitive advantage.
-The framework also defines the risk management approach across the Company at various levels.
-Risk Management Committee reviews the process of risk management.
-The details of the Committee and meetings held during the financial year 2022-23 and its terms of reference are provided in the Corporate Governance Report.
-The Risk Management Policy of the Company is available on the website of the Company www.kiriindustries.com.
+The Company has a Risk Management framework in place to identify, assess, monitor and mitigate various risks to the business, which also enables to take certain risks to remain competitive and achieve higher growth and at the same time mitigate other risks to maintain sustainable results.
+The Company has constituted a Risk Management Committee and details of the Committee, meetings held during the financial year 2023-24 and its terms of reference are provided in Corporate Governance Report.
+The Risk Management Policy of the Company is available on the website of the Company i.e. www.kiriindustries.com.